mumer92/Stacks/README.md

 <br/>

-`UIEdgeInsets` extensions are available separately.
+`UIEdgeInsets` extensions are not included.

 ```swift
 extension UIEdgeInsets {